Alina Zagitova: Early life

 Zagitova was born on 18 May 2002 in Izhevsk, Udmurtia.
 She is the daughter of Leysan and Ilnaz Zagitov (ru), both Volga Tatars.
 Ilnaz Zagitov is an ice hockey coach from Tatarstan.
 Zagitova understands the Tatar language but does not speak it.
 She has a younger sister, Sabina, who was also a figure skater.
-She was nameless for a year until her parents decided to name her "Alina" after watching Russian rhythmic gymnast (and fellow Tatar) Alina Kabaeva.
+She was nameless for a year until her parents decided to name her "Alina" after watching Russian rhythmic gymnast Alina Kabaeva.

 When Zagitova was born, her father was playing hockey for the club Neftyanik Leninogorsk and taught her how to skate.
 The family moved to Almetyevsk when her father signed to play for Neftyanik Almetyevsk.
 Alina began skating at age four in Almetyevsk and was coached by Damira Pichugina.
 After the family moved back to Izhevsk, she started training with coach Natalia Antipina.
 She moved to Moscow at age 13 alongside her grandmother to train under Eteri Tutberidze.